tiancaiamao/conscheme/README.md

 ```
 $ cd compiler/
-$ ../conscheme -boot conscheme.image.pre-built bytecode-compile
+$ ../conscheme -boot ./conscheme.image.pre-built -c '(compile-bytecode "main.scm" "conscheme.image")'
 ```

-It might take a minute to run the compiler.
 The new image is now in conscheme.image and you no longer need to give the -boot parameter.
 Conscheme searches for the image in a few well-known locations, see conscheme.go for details.

 Whenever you add new primitive procedures you need to regenerate vm/primitives.go and recompile the conscheme package.
 This can be done this way:

 ```
-$ ../conscheme genprim
+$ ../conscheme -c '(print-operations (current-output-port))' > ../vm/primitives.go
 ```

 Conscheme can also be built by running the compiler in another Scheme.